mustafa-tariqk/foul-bot/README.md

 Me and my friends assign points anytime someone does something "foul."
 We need a way to track and assign these points to determine who is the "foul sport of the year."

+## Use prebuilt

+Under the releases tab there are binaries I've made that should cover 99% of people.
+Just download, run on startup, disable any antivirus stuff for the folder it's in and set up the Discord auth stuff + `.env` file and you'll be all good.
+You'll be able to skip the software prerequisite and installation steps.
+You will still need to fill our the `.env` file.

 ## Prerequisites

 Software: